 - Prompted awareness of our service has remained high throughout the year, with nine in ten consumers having some awareness of us.

 - We have continued to engage with trusted partners to ensure people with financial complaints are signposted to us when they may need us.
 Our website is easy for people to find when searching for help with a financial problem – and this year we launched our new complaint checker tool, making it clear when we can help, and who to turn to if we cannot.
-We continue to provide detailed guidance on our website, as well as support through our technical advice desk, to help financial businesses resolve complaints early on.
+We continue to provide detailed guidance on our website, as well as support through our Business Support Hub, to help financial businesses resolve complaints early on.

 - Only 2% of the media coverage we received this year was negative – 79% was positive, with the remaining being neutral.
 We worked with key media outlets throughout the year to share key preventative messages, including around fraud and scams and packaged bank accounts.

 - This year we also reinvigorated the Wider Implications Framework, providing for formal collaboration amongst the regulatory family on issues with wider implications, and published our first log and minutes.

 Variance from target

 Proportion of businesses that find our overall insight and information resources helpful (not targeted) 75% N/A N/A Prompted awareness of our service is 80% 91% 11% 90%

 Building an organisation with the capabilities it needs for the future